saulshanabrook/lighting/docs/README.md

 * Top @ 30%
 ```

-So all together the final state will be equivelent to top @ 30%, front C @ 25%,
+So all together the final state will be equivalent to top @ 30%, front C @ 25%,
 all front warm besides the USC @ 78%, and the USC front warm @ 30%.

 ### Reasoning
 1. It is easy for the operator to answer *why* levels are at where they are.
-2. The stack based approach is anambigious and uniform, eliminating the need
+2. The stack based approach is unambiguous and uniform, eliminating the need
    for capturing or different ordering approaches.

 ## Further ideas
-### Natural Language Procesings
+### Natural Language Processing
 [Annyang](https://www.talater.com/annyang/) provides a way to take human typed
-text + speach input and get actions out of it.
+text + speech input and get actions out of it.
 So you can train it with things
 like "When I say 'bring up dimmer 10' I want you to do `{system: dimmmer, number: 10, level: 100}`".
 This means we can just add on language processing on top of the standard way of bringing up
 dimmers

 * "Bring dimmer 10 up to full"
 * "Record dimmer 10 as USL front warm"
-* "Bring the fron cools to full"
+* "Bring the front cools to full"
-* "What are the USL fron warms at?"
+* "What are the USL front warms at?"

 ### UI